 This television series is based on The Worst-Case Scenario Survival Handbook, by Joshua Piven and David Borgenicht, published in 1999.
 Among other things, Piven and Borgenicht explain how to fight bears, alligators, and sharks.
-The original book evolved into a series of 30 books, on subjects which include, Life, Dating and Sex and Work.
+The original book evolved into a series of 30 books.
 The Worst-Case Secenario books have sold over ten million copies.

 However, on earlier series, stunt men performed the escapes, not the host.
 Rowe explained in a CNN interview:

 “we hire the best stunt people in the world to show you out to get out of quicksand, how to jump off of a building and live, how to get out from a car that is sinking in a lake, how to deliver a baby in a taxicab, how to fend off a shark.”